 It’s a useful tool for communicating with remote work teams.
 But, between poor internet connections, annoying background noise, participants not knowing what is being discussed, and off-topic conversations, a video conference call can quickly become a frustrating mess.

 Here are a few tips to help you host productive video meetings:

 Provide a plan before the video conference.
 Video meetings can be most productive when everyone knows the purpose of the session and better able to keep focused on the outcome.
 This will also assure the meeting doesn’t run too long and everything gets addressed.

 Use shared visuals to accompany your agenda, like online whiteboards, shared screens, slide shows, and spreadsheets to keep participants engaged.
 While it’s nice to see everyone’s faces during a meeting, you need to switch it up to keep everyone’s focus.
 Use a conferencing tool with a chat function or poll to keep participants engaged with the material being covered.

 There are many different tools available that can make your conference call a lot easier.
-The quality of call you offer participants is essential for a professional image and an effective meeting.
+The quality of the call you offer participants is essential for a professional image and an effective meeting.
 A number of professional tools with which we have had good experiences are: